AndreaCrotti/personal-blog/src/why_ide_sucks.rst

 This article is about productivity, as a conclusion of many years of tinkering and trying every possible thing.

+Here below a list of arguments that make every IDE suck:

 Designed with a specific language in mind
 =========================================